 13. Accessible Trash Solutions

 Incorporate accessible trash solutions like pull-out bins at a convenient height.
 This feature makes waste disposal straightforward and accessible for everyone.
+Explore our clever ideas for stylish kitchen trash cans to find the perfect fit for your home.

 14. Contrasting Colors for Visibility

 Use contrasting colors for better visibility of counters, appliances, and handles.
 This design choice not only adds style but also aids those with visual impairments.
+Explore these stylish closed kitchen ideas to see how high-contrast palettes can transform your space.